Holidays to Indonesia

 When to go to Indonesia

 Indonesia enjoys comfortable, warm temperatures all year round.
 The best time to go is certainly in the dry season, between April and October, in order to really make the most of its stunning landscapes.
-The wet season, from November to March, does attract heavy afternoon rainfall, but tourists can make the most of the quieter tourist attractions and slightly cooler temperatures.
+The wet season, from November to March, does attract heavy afternoon rainfall, but tourists can make the most of the quieter attractions and slightly cooler temperatures.

 Widespread rain across the country and so a bit of luck needed!